MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

   <img src="/assets/images/imagegen/data_rgb_hist.png" style="width:100%;" />
 </div>

-a low capacity model may learn a bias to predict -1 more than not.
-Now take a 1000 timesteps with this kind of bias, might explain why the first run sampling got more and more large negative values as it got to `t=0`.

-When we do the final decoding for `x0`, we drop values outside [-1,1].
-Our starting noise, and sampled noise along the way can have values outside this range.
-The MSE loss that we derive with the math should teach the model to be more aggressive about removing these big values?
+The noise used during training or sampling will sometimes have large values well outside `[-1, 1]` - outliers.

-When we do the final decoding, the simplest thing to do is clamp the values to [-1, 1] before mapping to [0,255].
-The paper discusses a `L0` loss term - it would simply assign 0 probability to values outside this region.
+The simple algorithm drops the `L0` term, this is the loss term that teaches the model how to do the final decoding - it would assign `0` probability to values outside `[-1, 1]` - it seems like including this term would combat the spread of large negative values we saw during sampling.

-The question is, are these outlier values a problem?
-Are they more of a problem for the simple algorithm since we drop the `L0` term that does the final decoding?
-Things to experiment with
+Other things that would be interesting to experiment with
 * huber loss (as Hugging Face annoted Diffusion does)
-* clip the sampled noise used in training and sampling
+* clip the noise used in training and sampling to `[-1, 1]`

 On the one hand, clipping is appealing, why not just keep everything in [-1,1]?
 That is what we start with and end up with - but on the other hand, you are giving the model less information.
 The Guassian distribution maximizes entropy/information for a fixed variance - any adjustments here probably make things blurier for the model?

 # Hallucination and Timestep Stability

-I would say my first run had bad hallucination.
-There's good hallucination where the model gets creative and comes up with new interesting things - but gradually darkening the image is getting too far from the target distribution - bad hallucination.
+I would say my first run had bad hallucinations.
+There's good hallucinations where the model gets creative and comes up with new interesting things - but gradually darkening the image is getting too far from the target distribution - bad hallucination.

 It seems similar to how LLM's can hallucinate.
 Training for LLM's and DDPM is not auto regressive - you only predict the next token or noise to remove based on training data - in DDPM we compute the correct `xt` to learn `x_{t-1}`.
 But for sampling, we only give it something from `N(0,I)` for `xT`, and then the model computes all the `x_{t}`'s from that, along with sampled noise from `N(0,I)`, but I'd say there is an auto regressive nature to the sampling and inference not present in the training.